 - Assuming an executive or management position for a third party entity (e.g., as President, Chief Scientific Officer, etc.).

-Such requests are made by submitting an Outside Business Activities Request in the University’s electronic compliance system.
-Department heads and unit heads shall review all Outside Business Activities Requests in the electronic compliance system for approval to ensure the proposed Outside Business Activities do not violate this Policy and are appropriate in relation to the performance of the faculty member's regular University duties.
+Such requests are made by submitting an Outside Business Activities Request form.
+Department heads and unit heads shall review all Outside Business Activities Requests for approval to ensure the proposed Outside Business Activities do not violate this Policy and are appropriate in relation to the performance of the faculty member's regular University duties.
 Department heads and unit heads may request and require additional information or clarification from the faculty member regarding the proposed Outside Business Activities if such information or clarification is deemed necessary in order to make a decision to approve or disapprove the request.
-Such approvals will be completed within the University’s electronic compliance system.

 Approval for Outside Business Activities shall not be unreasonably withheld.
-Where a department or unit heads declines to approve a request to exceed the 40 hour per month limit, the faculty member may request a written explanation, outlining 1) the reason for denying the request, 2) the specific provision(s) of this policy potentially violated by the activity 3) a description for how the Outside Business Activity will have an adverse impact on the faculty member’s teaching, research, or service responsibilities to the University.
+Where a department or unit head declines to approve a request, the faculty member may request a written explanation, outlining 1) the reason for denying the request, 2) the specific provision(s) of this policy potentially violated by the activity 3) a description for how the Outside Business Activity will have an adverse impact on the faculty member’s teaching, research, or service responsibilities to the University.

 Appeals Process.
 Any faculty member may appeal any action or decision taken under this policy to the University Faculty Senate Faculty Rights and Responsibility Committee.